 Pastoral work with staff

-AD and AA have attended a number of the new staff induction sessions, over the past year in order to meet new staff; about 20-30 new staff attend each one.
-Via AA, contact with Muslim staff also happened on matters relating to faith enquiries and personal and social issues, and this contact was maintained during the Covid 19 period.
+Via AA, contact with Muslim staff also happened on matters relating to faith enquiries and personal and social issues, and this contact was maintained during the Covid-19 period.

-KM has also developed the work of meditation with staff, including on-line provision during lockdown.
-The numbers are steady, with growing interest.
+KM has also developed the work of Meditation with staff, including twice weekly online sessions, plus one-to-one follow-up sessions at the end of each semester.
+The numbers continue to be steady, with growing interest.

 Work with University committees and departments

 Structurally, this continues to express itself through the Pastoral Services Committee (PSC) which meets three times each year.
 PSC was chaired by Jo Jones, Head of Student Services, at its first meeting but following her departure from the University, Kirsteen Coupar, Interim Assistant Registrar took on the role for the rest of the year.
 Chaplaincy reports are received and discussed in the context of the meeting, and this year areas explored included the University’s new Religion and Belief Policy, on which comments were invited, plus consideration of the progress of the recently established People of Faith and Belief Month, and support for International Students.

 The Chaplaincy has maintained its good relationships with a number of departments, a number in relation to student support.